gabrielfalcao/lettuce/docs/tutorial/simple.rst

 [b] define steps in python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, let's define the steps of the scenario, so Lettuce acan
+Now let's define the steps of the scenario, so Lettuce can
 understand the behaviour description.
-Write `steps.py` file using
+Create the `steps.py` file which will contain
+python code describing the steps.

 Python:

 .. highlight:: python